-This tour ends in the afternoon of Wednesday, March 11, 2020 at the Kilimanjaro International Airport.
-Your flight home will be probably leaving in the evening.
-If you find a better connection departing from Dar es Salaam, we can arrange for a flight from Zanzibar to Dar es Salaam for an additional charge.
+This tour ends in the afternoon of Sunday, November 21, 2021 at the Kilimanjaro International Airport.
+Your flight home will probably be leaving in the evening.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.

 The Tanzania tour group is limited to 16 women + the tour director.
-The travelers will be taken care of by the tour director, the ranger guide on the game drives and the staff of safari lodges during the Serengeti Great Migration Safari part of the tour.
-During the Zanzibar Island part of the tour, the travelers will be taking care of by the tour director, the driver and a local guide during daily excursions.
+The travelers will be taken care of by the tour director, the ranger guide on the game drives and by the staff of the safari lodge during the Serengeti Great Migration Safari portion of the tour.
+During the Zanzibar Island portion of the tour, the travelers will be taken care of by the tour director, the driver and a local guide during daily excursions.

 It is imperative to take malaria precautions seriously.
 The threat of infection, the result of a bite from a disease-carrying mosquito, is present throughout the country, though the risk is reduced at higher altitudes (Ngorongoro Crater).
 Besides using prophylactic medication, such as Malarone, you should have strong mosquito repellents that can be safely sprayed or rubbed on skin, and make use of mosquito nets at night.
 Mosquitoes generally appear as the sun goes down, and you must do everything possible to prevent being bitten.
 Vaccination against yellow fever is also recommended.
 Yellow fever vaccination is required if entering the country within 6 days after leaving or transiting countries with risk of yellow fever transmission, including Kenya, Uganda and Rwanda.
 If continuing your travel to South Africa after visiting Tanzania, you will require a yellow fever vaccination for entry into those countries as well.
 Other vaccinations that might be considered before you travel include typhoid, hepatitis A and B, meningitis, and tetanus.
 For more information, contact your doctor or travel clinic.
 Occasionally, cases of tick bite fever, Rift Valley fever, typhus, African sleeping sickness, plague, and relapsing fever have also been reported in Tanzania.
 None of these pose as great a threat as chloroquine-resistant malaria, but it pays to be vigilant and try to protect yourself against bites.
 You should never drink water from any tap unless you have been assured that it is completely safe to do so.
 Most food in Tanzania is safe to eat, but be wary of ice in drinks and washed salads and fruits.
 Tanzanians are big meat-eaters, but lodges can accommodate vegetarians, as well.
 It can get very hot under the African sun, so you should bring a high-factor sunscreen, a hat that will protect your face, and good sunglasses, and be vigilant to prevent overexposure to the sun.
 A cloth face mask can also be useful to protect you from dust during the game drives.